Blog

 Key Features

-• Custody accounts available, suitable for Golden Visa investment requirements.
+• Custody accounts are available, suitable for Golden Visa investment requirements.

 • Backed by Spain's CaixaBank, ensuring strong capital support.